 You will be left with an unending void that nothing will be able to fill.
-These people totally leave your spirits broken.
-But once the dust settles, you’re likely to find a bunch of lingering psychological/emotional/mental issues that will require your persistent attention to heal.
+These people totally leave your spirit broken.
+But when everything starts to make sense again, chances are you will be left with many mental, emotional, and psychological issues, that will take a lot of time to heal.

-A lot of these things feel really uncomfortable and trick you into focusing on external assistance.
-But they are the scars left on the inside.
-Mental health issues take longer time to heal but once you go through the recovery process, you will be able to get back to normal life style.
+A lot of these things feel really uncomfortable and trick you into focusing on what you feel externally, all the while ignoring the real pain inside.
+Mental health issues take a longer time to heal but once you go through the recovery process, you will be able to get back to a normal lifestyle.

 After being compared, triangulated, and replaced with other people, it’s completely normal to feel jealous.
 By default your external focus is to criticize the people you were compared with because this criticism makes you feel better.
 You will only focus on these people’s negative qualities and circumstances where they were left defeated.

 But this, you must remember is a temporary solution to your burn inside.
 This constant comparison to make yourself feel greater than the other person doesn’t resolve the inner problem, which is a deep sense of rejection and inadequacy.

 When you allow yourself to break and soften, you can nurture the parts of yourself that actually need help and healing.

 This is one of the most deep-seated and painful feelings that sociopaths and narcissists leave behind.
 It is well-known among psychologists and psychiatrists how resentment is harmful to you, and how it ends up eating you from the inside.
 Sociopaths and narcissists are notorious for being manipulative and infuriating; it’s no surprise that their victims end up with a lot of resentment in themselves.